Tommy Burns (Canadian boxer): Boxing career

 After starting his boxing career under his real name, in 1904 Brusso took the Scottish-sounding name of Tommy Burns.
 He was 5 ft 7 in tall and about 175 lb, but his relatively small size did not stop him from becoming the world heavyweight boxing champion.
-When Burns met Marvin Hart for the heavyweight championship of the world in Los Angeles on February 23, 1906, Burns was a 2-1 underdog and the betting was 10-7 that he would not last ten rounds.
+When Burns met Marvin Hart for the heavyweight championship of the world in Los Angeles on 23 February 1906, Burns was a 2–1 underdog and the betting was 10–7 that he would not last ten rounds.
 Burns won a 20-round decision and went on to defend his title eleven times within a period of less than three years.

 All previous gloved world champs had been European-American U.S. citizens (except for Robert Fitzsimmons, of the United Kingdom and New Zealand), who defended their titles only against other white opponents (although Fitzsimmons fought Jack Johnson after losing the title).
 Burns travelled the globe, beating the champions of England, Ireland, France and Australia.
 It is generally believed that Burns was the first heavyweight champion to fight with a Jewish challenger, defeating British boxer Joseph "Jewey" Smith, in a 1908 bout held in Paris.
 However, "Jewey" was a diminutive of Joseph, not a reference to Smith's religion.

-Smith was not Jewish, so far as historians have determined.
-Burns also fought a bout with a Native American and won.
+However, writing in the Classic Boxing Forum on 12 September 2018, Rochelle Solomon said "Jewey Smith was my great grandfather.
+He was born Joseph Goldblum.
+He was indeed Jewish."

 Burns once defended his title twice in one night, although some historians refuse to accept those wins as title defences, insisting they were exhibition bouts.
 But in newspapers at the time, they were advertised as heavyweight title fights.
 If those defences are counted in his record, he successfully defended his title 13 times.